CSyllabus/webapp/README.md

 ## Coding the backend

+Backend is made using Django REST Framework, main custom functionalities are located in /backend/csyllabusapi folder which represents a custom djangoo app.
+It contains custom models, views, managements scripts, helper scripts and database migrations and fixtures.
+Basic knowledge of Django Framework is required to make changes in the backend.

-Recommended IDE is PyCharm, but if you are using other IDE make sure it is connencted to statics code analyzer which checks adherence to PEP 8 standard. (https://www.python.org/dev/peps/pep-0008/)
+Recommended IDE is PyCharm, but if you are using other IDE make sure it is connected to statics code analyzer which checks adherence to PEP 8 standard. (https://www.python.org/dev/peps/pep-0008/)

 ### In writing the API make sure to adhere to these standards:
 https://google.github.io/styleguide/jsoncstyleguide.xml